Envira Gallery Review: The Best WordPress Image Gallery Plugin?

 Placing the Gallery

-Now the gallery is good to go, it’s time to display it in all its glory on your site!
+The gallery is now good to go, so it’s time to display it in all its glory on your site!
 And, as with every aspect of Envira Gallery, the process couldn’t be easier — in fact, the plugin ships with several options.

 Galleries in Action